replit/kaboom/doc/18-concert.md

 }
 ```

 The function `spawnFriend()` above chooses a random sprite from our list of members and adds them in different locations.
-Initially, each sprite is facing the towards the right.
+Initially, each sprite is facing towards the right.
 The line `sprite(member, { flipX: dir.eq(LEFT) })` flips the sprite to face left.

 We use the timer function `wait()` to specify that our program should wait for a randomly chosen interval of between one and three seconds before adding a new friend.